 I pull over at the nearest Starbucks, have a coffee, and download something that I knew I could sing along to – something that would keep me awake throughout the trip.
 I decide on Teenage Fanclub.

 I must admit I didn’t know the words to their songs, but they were familiar enough to evoke some response in my brain.
 Thanks to my hours of labeling my mp3s, I download the four- and five-star rated songs to my iPhone, get back in my car, and start playing the music.

 Teenage Fanclub started out as your typical Brit-Pop band – heavy, screeching guitars, morose singing – but they seemed to find their sound by the middle of their second album – lots of layered harmonies, unforgettable melodies, and an energy that seems to go on forever.

 I went through Kentucky and most of Tennessee listening to about 15-20 songs by them, humming the parts I didn’t know, singing in harmony with the group, and staying mentally alert.
 They literally saved my sanity; I don’t think I could have looked at my odometer every 30 seconds and stayed mentally balanced.

 By the time I entered Georgia the playlist was over, but I found a sports talk radio station by then and all was good.
 I have a new appreciation for Teenage Fanclub now, and it’s become my soundtrack for my book; every time I work on it I play one of their albums.
-They’ll be in the acknowledgements to my book, and they may have saved me from running off the road in the hills of Kentucky.
+They’ll be in the acknowledgments to my book, and they may have saved me from running off the road in the hills of Kentucky.